mpaulweeks/bookmarks-jekyll/_posts/2018-05-05-edh-polymorph.md

   <auto-card-image>Possibility Storm</auto-card-image>
 </div>

 Granted, your opponents can still cast their Commanders, and you can still lose to whatever's on the table (note: this happened the first game I resolved the combo).
-But it's a pretty strong lock, and a convenient win-con for a deck pre-disposed to draw a lot of cards.
+But it's a pretty strong lock, and a convenient "win-con" for a deck pre-disposed to draw a lot of cards.

 <auto-card-list preview>
   # name Tef-Gitaxias